GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 The quantization problem consists, given a measure :math:`\mu` (e.g. a persistence diagram) and a budget :math:`k`, in finding a measure :math:`\nu` supported on :math:`k` points that is the best approximation possible of :math:`\mu` ;
 the :math:`k`-means problem is a particular example of quantization problem.
-The output of a quantization algorithm is often referred to a codebook; it consists of :math:`k` points (centroids) optimally positioned to summarize the input measure :math:`\mu`.
+The output of a quantization algorithm is often referred to as a codebook; it consists of :math:`k` points (centroids) optimally positioned to summarize the input measure :math:`\mu`.

 If one has access to a sample of measures instead, one may perform online quantization: given a sample